 Electronic Medical Documentation Interoperability (EMDI) Program

-The Centers for Medicare & Medicaid Services (CMS) Electronic Medical Documentation Interoperability (EMDI) program supports the Office of the National Coordinator for Health Information Technology (ONC) standards and interoperability programs.
-EMDI facilitates and expands the secure electronic exchange of health information among organizations in accordance with nationally recognized standards.
+The Centers for Medicare & Medicaid Services (CMS) Electronic Medical Documentation Interoperability (EMDI) Initiative supports the Office of the National Coordinator for Health Information Technology (ONC) standards and interoperability Initiatives.
+The EMDI Initiative facilitates and expands the secure electronic exchange of health information among organizations in accordance with nationally recognized standards.